-The Northeast Dairy Business Innovation Center (NE-DBIC) seeks multiple contractors across the Northeast region to offer cohort-based technical assistance for dairy farmers in one or more of the areas: increased grazing quality or quantity, home-grown forage enhancement, alternative herd management, innovative staffing and business management, and marketing and education of dairy production practices.
+The Northeast Dairy Business Innovation Center (NE-DBIC) seeks multiple contractors to offer cohort-based technical assistance for dairy farmers in one or more of the areas: increased grazing quality or quantity, home-grown forage enhancement, alternative herd management, innovative staffing and business management, and marketing and education of dairy production practices.
 Each cohort will consist of at least 5 dairy farms and will be available for enrollment to farms based in one or more states within New England, Delaware, Maryland, New Jersey, New York, and Pennsylvania.
 Contractor expectations are as follows:

 - Recruit dairy farmers for the cohort group.

 - Provide one-on-one technical assistance to cohort members.